Documentation is an essential aspect of any organization’s operations.

 There are also tools that can help you with providing role clarity.

-For instance, Ninety is a business organization platform that allows you to build a roles and responsibilities chart for your team, like the one below.
+As another example, Ninety is a business organization platform that lets you create a roles and responsibilities chart for your team, like the one below.

 Source: Ninety